Trump administration HHS gender dysphoria report: Post-publication review and author reveal

-The new updated report immediately attracted criticism from medical professionals and LGBTQ+ rights groups as all of the authors and multiple of the peer reviewers have been outspoken opponents of gender-affirming care, are affiliated with anti-LGBTQ+ or religious groups, and have little or no experience working with trans people.
+The new updated report immediately attracted criticism from medical professionals and LGBTQ+ rights groups since many of the authors and multiple of the peer reviewers are outspoken opponents of gender-affirming care and have little or no experience working with trans people.
 Some had also been paid to speak, consult, or testify in favor of banning gender-affirming care.
-One of the affiliated organizations, the Society for Evidence Based Gender Medicine (SEGM), has been designated an LGBTQ+ hate group by the Southern Poverty Law Center (SPLC) for pushing pseudoscience.
-One of the authors, Laidlaw, had been cited by the United States Supreme Court in the case United States v.
+All of the authors are also affiliated with one or more of the following anti-LGBTQ+ or religious groups: Alliance Defending Freedom, American College of Pediatricians, the Society for Evidence-Based Gender Medicine (SEGM), Do No Harm, Moms for Liberty, the Family Research Council, Women's Liberation Front or Genspect, all of which are classified as hate groups by the Southern Poverty Law Center (SPLC).
+One of the authors, Laidlaw, had been cited by the June 2025 United States Supreme Court in the case United States v.
 Skrmetti to defend upholding state bans on gender-affirming care.

-Most of the peer reviewers agreed with the reports conclusions overall, but some pointed out methodological flaws.
-One of the peer reviewers Jilles Smids, said the while the report gives "well-argued analysis", "it is clearly not a neutral report" and that it "decidedly argues against early medical intervention for minors."
+Most of the peer reviewers agreed with the report's conclusions overall, but some pointed out methodological flaws.
+One of the peer reviewers Jilles Smids, said that while the report gives a "well-argued analysis", "it is clearly not a neutral report" and that it "decidedly argues against early medical intervention for minors".
 Another peer reviewer, Richard J. Santen said he used Google Gemini to come up with his review.
-While Santen said the report makes a "strong case" for gender-affirming care being experimental, he also believed "this conclusion can reasonably be disagreed upon."
+While Santen said the report makes a "strong case" for gender-affirming care being experimental, he also believed "this conclusion can reasonably be disagreed upon".